-Everyday at Dida, we make decisions based on one question: "How does this help students become more self-directed?"
+Everyday at Dida, we make decisions based on the question: "How can we help students become more self-directed?"

-We believe that self-directed education is the ultimate goal where students are able to grow up to become responsible adults who can carry responsibility and manage themselves in their own way.
+We believe that self-directed education is the ultimate goal; teen students grow up to become young adults who can carry responsibility and manage themselves in their own way.
 Why?
-Because at some point in their life, they have to.
-In a country where democracy and freedom is so fundamental to our culture, it is crucial that young people are able to make educated decisions and be free to succeed in however way they wish.
+Because in a few years, they will need to.
+In a country where democracy and freedom are so fundamental to our culture, it is crucial that young people are able to navigate their chosen paths with success.
 Self-Directed Education is not a teaching technique, but rather a habit that is reinforced over time.

 Project-Based Learning and Design Thinking

 At Dida Academy we believe in developing design thinking mindsets so that students are able to create meaningful projects throughout their life for work and self.